createwithrani/quickpost/readme.txt

 4. Clicking the `Add New` button takes you to a fresh new post of the same post type.

 == Changelog ==

+= 0.1.3.1 - May 6, 2022 =

+* Looks like the last release didn't get pushed correctly, so this is a push to actually fix the `common.min.css` problem.

 = 0.1.3 - May 6, 2022 =